Civil Procedure MBE Tip of the Day

 MBE Tip of the Day Instructions:

 Do your best to answer this civil procedure MBE question (before even looking at the answer choices and before looking at the answer below!)
 Ask yourself: What is the subject?
-Next, what is the legal issue?
-What is the rule and analysis?
-Finally, what is the conclusion?
+What is the legal issue?
+What are the rule, analysis, and conclusion?
 Try to answer these beginning questions before even reading the answer choices.
 Then, uncover the answer as well as read more about our MBE tip of the day.

 Show the MBE Question...